ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa4/index.md

 href="https://docs.google.com/forms/d/e/1FAIpQLSduhjWQ36oxoiZReUZfA8cQ2PngQhxZh3L6TsiobVA4Ho5oHQ/viewform">survey</a>
 on your experiences in the class the past two weeks.

+Different assignments in this course have different collaboration policies.
+On this assignment, you **cannot** share code publicly on Piazza or with any other students in the course.
+If you need to share code, ask in a private Piazza post or in 1-on-1 hours.
+Still _do_ ask any public code questions about lecture code, quizzes that are past, or other conceptual questions, just no code from this PA.

 ## Tweets

 <div class='sidenote'>A Twitter-specific pattern is writing a <a